 Answer: Correct Option is (A)

-Inelastic demand is when the quantity demanded for a good or service does not change much in response to changes in price.
+Inelasticity is when the quantity demanded for a good or service does not change much in response to changes in price.
 An example of this would be if the price of gas went up by 10%, but people still continued to buy the same amount of gas.
-This means that their demand for gas is inelastic and they are not very price sensitive.
+This means that their need for gas is inelastic and they are not very price sensitive.

-Other examples of inelastic demand include necessities like food and water, which people will continue to purchase even if prices go up.
-Additionally, things that people are addicted to, such as cigarettes or drugs, typically have inelastic demand because addicts will continue to purchase them no matter how high the price gets.
+Other examples include necessities like food and water, which people will continue to purchase even if prices go up.
+Additionally, things that people with substance disorders need, such as cigarettes or drugs, because they will continue to purchase them no matter how high the price gets.

 - Necessities like food and water